 - Gently pull the thread and the rip will close up and the stitches will disappear.

-If the rip is not straight and clean, you will need to patch the area before sewing.
+If the rip is not straight and clean but rather a hole, you will need to patch the area before sewing.
 Using a patch is especially popular on ripped elbows and knees where there are wear and tear.
 Read my full article on how to sew a patch.

-PIN – Secure the patch with some basting stitches or pins and stitch around the outside either by machine or hand.
-If the patch is going to be in somewhere awkward to sew, you may find it easiest to hand baste it in place to stop it slipping out of place.
+- PIN - Secure the patch with some basting stitches or pins and stitch around the outside either by machine or hand.
+If the patch is going to be somewhere awkward to sew, you may find it easiest to hand-baste it in place to stop it from slipping out of place.